johanhedin/nanoca/README.md

 * CSR - Certificate Signing Request.
 A PEM encoded file representing a request for a certificate.
 Created by the requester and sent to the CA for signing.
 * CRT - Certificate.
 A PEM encoded certificate file created by a CA by signing a CSR.
-* CRL - Certificate Revokation List.
+* CRL - Certificate Revocation List.
 A list of revoked certificates.
 Issued by a CA to inform the CA users about revoked certificates.
 * Signing - The process where a CA creates a new certificate by signing a CSR.
 * Revoking - The process where a CA marks a previously created certificate as